OpenLiberty/guide-containerize/README.md

 - At port 9081 (managed by pom.xml and server.xml)
 - At path: /inventory/systems (managed by jakarta.ws)
     --> Returns the requests made
-- At path: /inventory/systems/<system-ip-address> (managed by jakarta.ws)
+- At path: /inventory/systems/SYSTEM_IP_ADRESS (managed by jakarta.ws)
-    --> Add the <system-ip-address> request to inventory
+    --> Add the SYSTEM_IP_ADRESS request to inventory

 To learn more about RESTful web services and how to build them, see [Restful Service with Open Liberty](https://openliberty.io/guides/rest-intro.html) for details about how to build the `system` service.
 The `inventory` service is built in a similar way.